PV Modules

 Biaxial In this variant, the PV module can be rotated in two axes.The Maximum Inclination defines the greatest possible module inclination up to 90°, Azimuth Angle of Opening defines the opening angle.

 If no tracking is selected, the inclination of the module surface can be optimized with the button (Optimizing the inclination angle).
 With a given orientation, the system searches for the orientation with the highest irradiation on the inclined plane or module surface in the full angle of inclination range.
-It is also possible to optimize the angle of inclination of uniaxially tracked module surfaces in north-south orientation.
-In both cases, the horizon shadowing is also taken into account.

 Please note that all opening angles are aligned symmetrical.
 The angle bisector is defined by the plane of the module orientation and surface normal and, in the case of azimuth tracking, along the north-south axis.